 - Building a strong online and virtual community – just as important as the rest of our work is making sure that people hear about it!
 People need to know what resources and spaces exist for them, and how they can connect with other people like them

-Bi Pride UK’s Trustees form the Trustee Board (Chair, Vice-Chair, Treasurer, Secretary and further Trustees responsible for individual teams).
+Bi Pride UK’s Trustees form the Trustee Board (Chair, Vice Chair, Treasurer, Secretary and further Trustees responsible for individual teams).
 All Trustees hold legal responsibility for the effective governance of Bi Pride UK as a registered charity; this includes sound financial management of the charity’s assets and the careful determination of actions and activities in accordance with Bi Pride UK’s charitable objectives.
-Trustees meet at least monthly by conference call and work as a whole to hold and determine the strategic direction of the charity.
-The Trustees work as a unit to meet these responsibilities.
-Each Trustee also works with their assigned team to turn strategic plans into delivery of Bi Pride UK’s charitable activities.
+Trustees meet at least monthly by conference call, and work as a whole to hold and determine the strategic direction of the charity.
+The Trustees work as a unit to meet these responsibilities, and each Trustee also works with their assigned team to turn strategic plans into delivery of Bi Pride UK’s charitable activities.
 Trustees may also be called upon to carry out other responsibilities as required by the charity (within their own capacity to do so).